Stephen Hepburn: Parliamentary career

 He was elected to the British House of Commons for Jarrow following Dixon's retirement at the 1997 general election.
 Hepburn won the seat with a majority of 21,933.
 He made his maiden speech on 21 May 1997, in which he mentioned Ellen Wilkinson and the 1936 Jarrow March.

 He served on both the administration and the defence select committees for four years from 1997.
 He was on the Accommodation and Works Committee from 2003 until the 2005 general election, following which he served on the Northern Ireland select committee.
-He also served as the chairman of the all party group on shipbuilding and ship repair, and was secretary of the all party group on football.
+He also served as chairman of the All Party Parliamentary Group (APPG) on shipbuilding and ship repair, and was secretary of the APPG on football.

+In 2003, Hepburn was one of three Labour MPs to vote against repealing Section 28, along with Joe Benton and David Crausby.
+Unlike Benton and Crausby, however, Hepburn voted in favour of the Marriage (Same Sex Couples) Act 2013, legalising same-sex marriage in England and Wales.

 On 7 October 2019, Hepburn was suspended from the Labour Party pending an investigation into alleged sexual harassment of a female party member in 2005.
 He denied the allegation.